 1/4 cup granulated sugar for rolling

 Preheat oven to 375 degrees F. Cream butter and sugar in the bowl of an electric mixer for 2 minutes.
 Add molasses and mix until combined.
-Add one egg at time, mixing until fully incorporated after each.
+Add one egg at a time, mixing until fully incorporated after each.
 In a separate bowl, combine all dry ingredients and stir to combine.
 Slowly add dry ingredients to the wet and mix until combined.
 Add orange zest and vanilla and mix until incorporated.
 Roll rounded tablespoons of dough into a ball and then roll in sugar.
-Bake on a parchment paper lined baking sheet for 10 minutes.
+Bake on a parchment paper-lined baking sheet for 10 minutes.

 Variation #1: Chocolate-Cherry Stuffed Gingerbread

 Butter a cupcake pan.
 Drop a rounded tablespoon of dough into the bottom of each cupcake tin and lightly press into the bottom and sides of the pan, forming a ½-inch crust up the sides to create a well.
 Place 1 tablespoon of mini chocolate chips and 1 chopped Bing cherry in the middle.
 Flatten out a rounded tablespoon of the dough and place over the top.
 Bake at 375 degrees F for 16-18 minutes.
 Sprinkle with powdered sugar when cool.

 Variation #2: Gingerbread Lemon Mascarpone Cream Sandwiches